amira921/JobHacker-System/JDBC Tasks/DatabaseTask1/README.md

 ## Java Application
 Singleton pattern used for database class.
-Singleton class created for database that has only one instance and provides a global point of access to it, it Saves memory because object is not created at each request, only single instance is reused again and again.
+Singleton class is created for the database that has only one instance and provides a global point of access to it, it Saves memory because the object is not created at each request, only a single instance is reused again and again.

 **UML diagram**
 <center><img src="class diagram.PNG" width=300 higth=300></center>